gravitational/teleport/docs/4.3/openssh_teleport.md

 !!! warning "GNOME Keyring SSH Agent and GPG Agent"

-    It is well-known that Gnome Keyring SSH agent, used by many popular Linux desktops like Ubuntu, and gpg-agent from GnuPG do not support SSH certificates.
+    It is well-known that Gnome Keyring SSH agent, used by many popular Linux desktops like Ubuntu, and `gpg-agent` from GnuPG do not support SSH certificates.
 We recommend using the `ssh-agent` from OpenSSH.
-    Alternatively, you can disable SSH agent integration entirely using `--no-use-local-ssh-agent` flag or `TELEPORT_USE_LOCAL_SSH_AGENT=false`
+    Alternatively, you can disable SSH agent integration entirely using the `--no-use-local-ssh-agent` flag or `TELEPORT_USE_LOCAL_SSH_AGENT=false`
     environment variable with `tsh`.